schlange-git/feather-study-about-DIMO-MM/README.md

 * Unzip the downloaded data in the initial folder (in the same folder as quickstar.ipynb).
 * This model uses the data mart lmdb format.
 If want to complete data set production.
 Please run [selftry1.py](https://github.com/schlange-git/feather-study-about-DIMO-MM/blob/main/datasets/BigEarthNet/selftry1.py) and Change code line278-280 to your own save path
 ### Run the code
+**%%%%%%task.py** and **quickstart.ipynb** are similar in content.
+But the order of the blocks is not the same.
+The former is the order I wrote myself.
+The latter is more conducive to fast verification.
+I put the data preparation and other pre-work code block to the end.
 * We need to download the pre-trained weights of the original authors: https://huggingface.co/wangyi111/dino-mm/resolve/main/B14_vits8_dinomm_ep99.pth .
 Then put it in the checkpoints folder
+* Using only the dataset after pca is the default configuration for ipynb.
+If the original data (about 14GB) is used, change the name in read file code in the second block.